rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 In a prior [2006 scientific journal article](https://anatomypubs.onlinelibrary.wiley.com/doi/10.1002/ar.b.20095), I reviewed the concepts underlying anatomical reasoning and application of AI research and symbolic programming methods to biostructural inference with large-scale ontologies.

-The decade-plus following this work saw the rapid rise of deep neural networks and machine learning methods, presaged by the seminal 1987 PDP Group work on [parallel distributed processing](https://mitpress.mit.edu/9780262680530/parallel-distributed-processing/) and recurrent multilevel networks.
+The decade-plus following this work saw the rapid rise of deep neural networks and machine learning methods, presaged by the seminal 1987 PDP Group work on [parallel distributed processing](https://mitpress.mit.edu/9780262680530/parallel-distributed-processing/) and recurrent multilayer networks.

 As an academic neuroscientist and long-time symbolic coder also influenced by PDP (1987) concepts, I had begun studying ANN development with MatLab on NV Kepler-class GPUs.